USN484259/kpifocus/README.md

 8. Reboot your system and check the effect.

+### Hack **libxcb**

+The hack below for *libxcb* mainly blocked **VirtualBoxVM** from **stealing focus & lock the keyboard**.
+This one is known to be **tricky and overkill**, and could break *VirtualBox itself* and possibly some other applications.
+Since the hack code relies on the fact that *libmutter* does not depend on *libxcb* to move around focus, so once this condition no longer meets, this hack could effectively **lock up or crash the desktop environment** even after a *normal* package upgrade.
+If in doubt, **do not** apply this hack.
+If you do want to try this hack, be ready to recover from a crash at any time in the future.

+1. Enable **source-code-repositories** for *apt*
+	* launch *Software & Updates*, check the **Source code** checkbox, confirm changes.
+	* Alternatively, edit `/etc/apt/sources.list`, **uncomment** every line starting with `deb-src`, then run `sudo apt update`
+2. Download source code for **libxcb1**

+		cd $PLACE_YOU_WANT_TO_DOWNLOAD_THE_CODE_INTO

+		apt source libxcb1

+		# directory name starting with 'libxcb-', version number may change
+		cd libxcb-1.14/

+3. Install build dependencies

+		sudo apt build-dep libxcb1

+4. Apply the hack

+		# for Ubuntu 18.04, you may need to modify the code manually
+		git apply libxcb-hack-focal.diff

+5. Compile hacked `libx11`

+		dpkg-buildpackage -uc -b

+6. Install the hack

+		cd ..

+		# file staring with 'libxcb1_' and ending with '.deb', version number may change
+		sudo dpkg -i libxcb1_1.14-2_amd64.deb

+		# prevent libxcb1 from upgrading
+		sudo apt-mark hold libxcb1

+7. Reboot your system and check the effect.

 ### uninstallation / restore to system defaults
 ```
 sudo apt install --reinstall libmutter-6-0 libx11-6